 Is there any way to make the vinegar smell better?

 First off, keep in mind that once your hair dries, it will no longer smell like a pickle factory.
-However, if you can’t stand the smell of vinegar in the shower then you can add essential oils to your vinegar mixture to make it smell a bit better?
+However, if you can’t stand the smell of vinegar in the shower then you can add essential oils to your vinegar mixture to make it smell a bit better.
+You can also infuse the vinegar with herbs like I do in my calming lavender vinegar rinse and strengthening nettle vinegar rinse.

 I can’t stand the smell of vinegar at all!
 Are there any alternatives?